 Lielie Kangari Bog Trail Guide – Distance, Difficulty & Practical Tips (Latvia)

 The Lielie Kangari Bog Trail is one of the closest bog trails to Riga, offering a perfect escape to experience Latvia’s natural beauty.
-Right next to the trail, you’ll find a 33-meter-high observation tower, providing stunning views of the bog, the nearby lake, and the surrounding forests.
+Right next to the trail, you’ll find a 33-metre-high observation tower — the second tallest metal tower in Latvia — providing sweeping views of the bog, Kangari Lake, and the surrounding forests.

 Quick Facts

-• Elevation gain: Flat boardwalks, stairs for tower
+- Elevation gain: Flat boardwalks; stairs for the observation tower

-• Trail type: Circular loop.
-Mostly wooden boardwalks passing through the southwestern part of the bog.
+- Trail type: Circular loop.
+Mostly wooden boardwalks through the bog, with forest paths and a lakeshore section.

 Parking & How to Get There